akhtersoyeb/regex-query-django/README.md

 # regex-query-django
-simple regex query web application with django
+Simple query tool built with django for personal Practice